President of European Parliament, David Sassoli, known for pushing covid relief legislation, dies at 65

 First elected to the European Parliament in 2009, Sassoli, an Italian socialist, was set to complete his first term as president in the coming days.
 The parliament was already going to elect his successor next week in France.

 The European Parliament is one of the three main bodies of the European Union and represents nearly 450 million European citizens.
-The parliament is compromised of more than 700 elected members from the 27 countries in the bloc and one of its major responsibilities is to shape the European Union’s budget.
+The parliament comprises more than 700 elected members from the 27 countries in the bloc, and one of its major responsibilities is to shape the European Union’s budget.

 E.U. leaders agree to $859 billion coronavirus plan to steer bloc out of what could be worst economic straits since World War II

-Sassoli’s 2½-year tenure as president was defined by the pandemic and he spent much of it working virtually.
+Sassoli’s 2½-year tenure as president was defined by the pandemic, and he spent much of it working virtually.
 He was instrumental in passing the European Union’s ambitious $2.1 trillion pandemic relief fund and the bloc’s seven-year budget.
 The budget was ultimately one aimed at rescuing the economies of countries hit hard by the coronavirus, and its passage required overcoming deep-seated divisions on the extent to which rich European Union nations should commit to helping poorer ones.

 When Sassoli was elected president in 2019, he said in his speech that the European Union must be able to “respond more strongly to the needs of our citizens and give real answers to their concerns.”